 Why is my christmas crack chewy?

-There are a couple of reasons your candy might have come out chewy.
+There are a couple of reasons your cracker candy might have come out chewy.

 - You didn’t cool it long enough.
-Make sure you chill the assembled dessert in the fridge for 1-2 hours or in the freezer for 20-30 minutes so it has time to crisp up.
+Make sure you chill the assembled dessert for at least 2 hours in the fridge or 1 hour in the freezer so it has time to firm up.
 If any of the layers are still warm, the Christmas crack will be soft.

-- Use a different drizzle.
+- Add a drizzle.
 Swap the white chocolate for melted semi-sweet, milk, or dark chocolate, or melted peanut butter chips.

 How to store